 You Earn Service Credit During Earned Leave

-When you take your earned vacation and your earned sick leave, you earn service credit while out on that leave.
+When you take your earned vacation, earned compensatory time (comp time), and earned sick leave, you earn service credit while out on that leave.

 Times When You Don’t Earn Service Credit

 Some ACERA employers will allow you to purchase additional vacation beyond your earned vacation.
 During the time when you’re out on this purchased vacation leave, you do not earn service credit.
 And this time is not purchasable as service credit.

 When you are out of the office on unpaid leave, you do not earn service credit during that time.
 If the unpaid leave is unpaid medical leave, that time can be purchasable (see section on purchasing service credit below).

 Unused Leave at Retirement

 ACERA will convert your unused sick leave into service credit, as allowed by your bargaining unit.
 For most members, upon retirement, 50% of any unused sick leave balance can be converted to service credit and added to total years of service.
 Limitations can be found in your Memorandum of Understanding (MOU) for your bargaining unit.
 Many MOUs limit the amount of sick leave that is convertible up to 125 days.
 Check with your Human Resources department for a copy of your MOU.